-A Statewide LEA Initiative Providing Opportunities for High School Students to be Paid as Near-Peer Tutors (NPT)
+A Statewide LEA Initiative Providing Opportunities for High School Students to become Paid Near-Peer Tutors (NPT)

-RfP Release Date: 5/8/2023 Final Submission Date: 6/9/2023 Applications received after the final date will not be considered for funding Application link: Near Peer Tutoring - Intent to Apply
+RfP Release Date: 4/17/2024 Final Submission Date: 5/17/2024 Applications received after the final date will not be considered for funding Application Link: Near Peer Tutoring - Intent to Apply

-This is a Request for Proposal (RfP) and does not constitute an award.
-This RfP is requesting proposals to provide tutoring services in reading and mathematics to elementary and middle school students.
+This is a Request for Application (RfA) and does not constitute an award.
+This RfA is requesting proposals to provide peer student tutoring services in reading and mathematics to elementary and middle school students.
 Program costs and paid tutoring opportunities for high school students will be subsidized by grants awarded to successful applicants.
-Eligible LEA applicants include Bureau of Indian Education (BIE) funded schools, public school districts, regional educational cooperatives (RECs), and state-authorized charters in New Mexico.
+Eligible Local Education Agency (LEA) applicants include Bureau of Indian Education (BIE) funded schools, public school districts, regional educational cooperatives (RECs), and state-authorized charters in New Mexico.

-The PED is making available up to \$2,000,000 to fund this initiative.
-The funding source is ESSER 3 and HB2.
+The Public Education Department (PED) is making additional funds available in FY25 to support this initiative.
+The funding source is House Bill 2.

 Individual LEA's cannot apply to fund more than 5 high school Near-Peer Tutoring Programs in their LEA.
-The maximum award amount for any high school Near-Peer Tutoring Program will be \$50,000.00 per high school.
+The proposed award amount for any high school Near Peer Tutoring Program can be up to \$50,000.00 per high school.

-All applications must be completed and submitted electronically by 5:00 PM, June 9, 2023.
+All applications must be completed and submitted electronically by 5:00 PM, May 17, 2024.
 Please contact Marc Duske, Special Projects Manager: marc.duske@ped.nm.gov with questions about this RfA.